pearselab/areadata/README.md

 ### Daily estimates updated to present with new data

-RDS files with averaged climate variables across countries (GID.0) and states (GID.1) available in /output.
+RDS files with averaged climate variables across countries (GID.0), states (GID.1) and counties (GID.2) available in /output.
 The most updated version's name is appended with -cleaned.RDS.
 Currently this is available for temperature, humidity, precipitation and UV.

-Metadata linking country/state names to GID identifiers given in /data/name-matching.csv
+Metadata linking country/state/county names to GID identifiers given in /data/name-matching.csv

 ### Climate forecasts